Vector-quantized Image Modeling with Improved VQGAN: Experiments

 \subsection{Image Synthesis}

 On top of the pre-learned ViT-VQGAN image quantizer, we train stage 2 transformer models for unconditional and class-conditioned image synthesis and compare with previous work.
 We use a default model size of ViT-VQGAN-SS (small-encoder, small-decoder) for stage 1 and VIM-Large for stage 2 (model architectures are listed in Table~\ref{tabs:architectures}), as we find it beneficial to put more computation in stage 2 while keeping stage 1 transformers lightweight.
 We also present a model size ablation study and comparison with VQGAN in the Appendix.
 Models are trained with a global training batch size of 1024 for a total of \num{450000} training steps.
 We use Adam optimizer~\citep{kingma2014adam} with \(\beta_1 = 0.9\) and \(\beta_2 = 0.96\) with the learning rate linearly warming up to a peak constant value of \num{4.5e-4} over the first \num{5000} steps and then exponentially decaying to \num{1e-5} starting from \num{80000} steps.
-All models are trained with an input image resolution \(256\times256\).
+To save memory, we use a factorized version of Adam, Adafactor~\citep{shazeer2018adafactor}, with the first moment quantized into Int8 and factorized second moments.
+No other techniques like mixed-precision training, model sharding, or gradient compression is used.
+All models are trained with an input image resolution \(256\times256\) on CloudTPUv4.

 Our main results on unconditional image synthesis on CelebA-HQ and FFHQ are summarized in Table~\ref{tabs:unconditional}.
 Without top-$k$ and top-$p$ (nucleus) sampling heuristics, we achieve FID of 7.0 on CelebA-HQ and 5.3 on FFHQ, significantly better than VQGAN~\citep{Esser21vqgan}.
 Table~\ref{tabs:imagenet_lm} shows class-conditioned image synthesis models on ImageNet, following Section~\ref{secs:synt}.
 Based on ViT-VQGAN-SS, we achieve IS of 175.1 and FID of 4.17, improving over the IS of 70.6 and FID of 17.04 with vanilla VQGAN.
 When applied with classifier-based rejection sampling, the ViT-VQGAN based model further achieves best FID of 3.04 and best Inception Score of 321.7.
 Qualitative results are sampled and shown in Figure~\ref{figs:qualitative} (see the Appendix for more).